rosswhitfield/corelli/docs/peaks.md

                                      OutputWorkspace='md')
 ```

-## Finding Peaks

-The peak in a MD workspace can be found using [FindPeaksMD]
+The peaks in a MD workspace can be found using [FindPeaksMD]

 ```python
 FindPeaksMD(InputWorkspace='md',